Bop It: Bop It! Micro Series

 Bop It!
-New Moves (2016 Bop It - aka: Bop It!
+New Moves (2016 Bop It – aka: Bop It!
 Refresh)

 In 2015, Hasbro copyrighted the instructions to a new model of Bop It to be released in 2016 called Bop It!
-New Moves (a.k.a.
-Bop It Refresh or the Bop It 2016).
+New Moves (aka Bop It Refresh or the Bop It 2016).
 In January 2016, a YouTube channel called KidToyTesters released a video of a working prototype of the game.
 In February 2016 at the New York Toy Fair, Hasbro demonstrated Bop It New Moves.
 The game was released worldwide in June 2016.
-The game has 3 main actions – Bop It, Twist It and Pull It and 10 actions that use a motion sensor.
-These actions include – Whip It, Drink It, Selfie It, Comb It, Answer It, Saw It, Hammer It, Cradle It, Sing It and Golf It.
-The game has six modes – Action, Action Pass It, Classic, Classic Pass It, Beat Bop and Beat Bop Pass It.
+The game has three main actions: Bop It, Twist It and Pull It, and ten actions that use a motion sensor.
+These actions include Whip It, Drink It, Selfie It, Comb It, Answer It, Saw It, Hammer It, Cradle It, Sing It and Golf It.
+The game has six modes: Action, Action Pass It, Classic, Classic Pass It, Beat Bop and Beat Bop Pass It.
 The Action mode has a maximum score of 200 points and the Classic and Beat Bop mode has a maximum score of 100 points.
 The game is the first and only Bop It to have a motion detector that detects when to change the batteries.
-It will remind the player with a sad pitch changing voice saying "My batteries are running low." when the batteries need changing.
+It will remind the player with a sad pitch-changing voice saying "my batteries are running low" when the batteries need changing.

 Bop It!
 Maker

-In 2017, Hasbro released the follow up to the Bop It!
+In 2017, Hasbro released the follow-up to the Bop It!
 New Moves called Bop It!
 Maker.
 The game was first demonstrated at New York Toy Fair in 2017 and was released in July 2017.
 The Bop It!
-Maker has 10 slots available on where the player can record their custom moves for the game.
-The game has four new actions - Bop It, Roll It, Shout It and Squeeze It.
-The game has three modes - Solo, Party and Basic.
+Maker has ten slots available on where the player can record their custom moves for the game.
+The game has four new actions: Bop It, Roll It, Shout It and Squeeze It.
+The game has three modes: Solo, Party and Basic.
 In the Solo mode, the game uses the four moves and all the recorded moves.
 In the Party mode, the game plays like Solo but instead the "Pass It" command is issued.
 In the Basic mode, the voice says "Bop It to Start!" and plays a little faster than the Solo mode.
 Each mode can score up to 100 points.

+Bop It!
+Arcade

+An arcade game based on Bop It! was presented at the 2022 IAAPA Expo in Orlando, Florida, developed by Sega Amusements International.